-I could not just travel worry free.
+I could not just travel worry-free.
 My Thai visa was always on my mind.
 So when I found out that Vietnam offers a 1 year tourist visa and that the only requirement was that you had to leave every 3 months I was sold.

-All I have to do is leave the country every 3 months minimum?
+All I have to do is leave the country every 3 months minimum.
 Fine by me.
 I can travel where ever I want and don't need to worry about visiting an embassy?
 Amazing, and it’s valid for 1 year?

 How to Get a Tourist Visa For Vietnam as An American